A Shimorin-type analytic model on an annulus for left-invertible operators and applications: Analytic model

 where $\cd$ is the Cauchy dual of $T$.

 To avoid the repetition, we state the following assumption which will be used frequently in this section.

 Suppose \eqref{li} holds.
-In this case we may construct a Hilbert $\chil$ associated with $T$, of formal Laurent series with vector coefficients.
+In this case, we may construct a Hilbert $\chil$ associated with $T$, of formal Laurent series with vector coefficients.
 We proceed as follows.
 For each $x \in\hil$, define a formal Laurent series $U_x$ with vector coefficients as

 Let $\chil$ denote the vector space of formal Laurent series with vector coefficients of the form $U_x$, $x \in \hil$.
 Consider the map $U:\hil\rightarrow \chil$ defined by $Ux=U_x$.
 As shown in Lemma \ref{kernel} below, by the assumption $U$ is injective.
-In particular, we may equip the space $\chil$ with the norm induced from $\hil$, so that $U$ is unitary. \begin{lemma} Suppose $\hil$, $\chil$, $E$ and $U$ are as above.
-Then $\nul{U)}=\{0\}$. \end{lemma} \begin{proof} Suppouse that $x\in \hil$ is such that
+In particular, we may equip the space $\chil$ with the inner product induced from $\hil$, so that $U$ is unitary.
+Observe that every $f\in\chil$ can be represented as follows